JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Slime Path](https://siivergoid.itch.io/slime-path) is a game about slimes which probably would have made it if it had snake graphics.
 You control multiple slimes that act like infinite snakes, with some added mechanics like lock & keys, and you need to get all slimes to their exits.
 It's actually not bad, maybe I should have included it...
 Another infinite snake but-not-a-snake game is [Necroworm](https://store.steampowered.com/app/622890/NecroWorm/).
 The production value is high but the mechanics are not as interesting as in Slime Path.

+[The Giraffe](https://quentindelvallet.itch.io/the-giraffe) and its sequel [The Giraffe World](https://quentindelvallet.itch.io/the-giraffe-world) are games about extending giraffe necks in a snake-like fashion, though they can cross themselves perpendicularly.

 [Snackzzle](https://egordorichev.itch.io/snackzzle) technically fits but has some issues with arbitrary lock-key combinations, no undo, and uninteresting puzzles, so I didn’t include it.

 [Getting Long](https://zeantwan.itch.io/getting-long) is a snake game disguised as a cute dog game.
 You need to eat all the crumpets without getting hit by a snail or spikes.
 Quite short and only a couple of real puzzles.